Van der Waals interaction in uniaxial anisotropic media: Introduction

+It is not the purpose of the present paper to develop a general theory of colloidal interaction in an anisotropic medium with full inclusion of vdW forces.
+That would be a complex undertaking as the director field affects the spectrum of the surface modes while the electrostatic field distorts the director.
+At the same time it is important to point out that when vdW forces {\em are} strong, they cannot be treated as isotropic.
+Instead, they acquire orientation dependence caused by the optical anisotropy of the host medium.

-The dielectric anisotropy was introduced into the vdW problem, apparently for the first time, by Kihara and Honda.~\cite{Kihara1965} Those authors considered electrically anisotropic solid particles separated by an isotropic liquid.
+The dielectric anisotropy was introduced into the vdW problem, apparently for the first time, by Kihara and Honda~\cite{Kihara1965}.
+Those authors considered electrically anisotropic solid particles separated by an isotropic liquid.
 Kats~\cite{Kats1971} generalized the temperature Green's function formalism to anisotropic media.
 He considered two anisotropic particles separated by an isotropic liquid and calculated a vdW {\em torque} that rotates the two particles relative to each other.
 Kats also considered a cholesteric liquid crystal mediating vdW interaction between two isotropic bodies.
-Parsegian and Weiss~\cite{Parsegian1972} studied two anisotropic bodies interacting across an anisotropic medium but with all three regions sharing one common optical axis.
+Parsegian and Weiss~\cite{Parsegian1972} studied two anisotropic bodies interacting across an {\em anisotropic medium} but with all three regions sharing one common optical axis.
+Barash~\cite{Barash1978} generalized their results to include the retardation effects.
 Smith and Ninham~\cite{Smith1973} investigated the vdW forces applied by two anisotropic bodies on a film of twisted nematic squeezed between them.
-The torque exerted by the bodies was balanced by the elastic energy of the nematic, which determined the structure of the twist. \v{S}arlah and \v{Z}umer~\cite{Sarlah2001} considered two semi-infinite optically uniaxial bodies separated by a uniaxial medium with all three optical axes parallel.
+The torque exerted by the bodies was balanced by the elastic energy of the nematic, which determined the structure of the twist.
+Munday et al~\cite{Munday2005} calculated the torque and force between two anisotropic disks across an isotropic fluid and found parameters when the force would be repulsive.
+Under those conditions the disk could levitate over the substrate and the torque on the disk could become measurable. \v{S}arlah and \v{Z}umer~\cite{Sarlah2001} considered two semi-infinite optically uniaxial bodies separated by a uniaxial medium with all three optical axes parallel.
 Those authors derived an analytical expression for the Hamaker constant but did not consider vdW torques.
+Veble and Podgornik~\cite{Veble2009} developed the general theoretical framework for layered anisotropic materials in terms of $4 \times 4$ transfer matrices.